MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ### Set who can add custom tags

 By default, team owners can add custom tags.
-You can change this setting to allow team owners and team members to add tags or you can turn off tags for your organization.
+You can change this setting to allow team owners and team members to create, edit, delete, and manage tags or you can turn off tags for your organization.

 1. In the left navigation of the Microsoft Teams admin center, click **Org-wide settings** > **Teams settings**.
-2. Under **Tagging**, next to **Tagging is enabled for**, select one of the following options:
+2. Under **Tagging**, next to **Tags are managed by**, select one of the following options:

-    - **Team owners and members**: Allow team owners and members to add tags.
+    - **Team owners and members**: Allow team owners and members to manage tags.
-    - **Team owners**: Allow team owners to add tags.
+    - **Team owners**: Allow team owners to manage tags.
     - **Disabled**: Turn off tags.

 ### Configure custom tags settings